AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems

 \headingit{Back-Streaming} The core design of the asynchronous back-streaming protocol is to have the CCM device trigger the result \textit{send} instead of the host triggering the remote result \textit{load}.
 Back-streaming transmits the partial result data in advance before the host processing units poll the notification.
 Thus, when the host task is launched, host processing units can access the result data locally without any blockings.
-Back-streaming is not reducing the absolute time of the result data movement, however, it allows overlapping the data movement time and the CCM/host processing times, thereby reducing the end-to-end runtime.
-Additionally, it minimizes host idle time as the protocol frees the host from accessing or copying remote data during the host task execution.
+Back-streaming is not reducing the absolute time of the result data movement, however, it allows overlapping the data movement time and the CCM/host processing times, thereby reducing end-to-end runtime \sheph{and freeing the host from accessing or copying remote data during its task execution.}

-\headingit{Out-of-Order Streaming} To interface with existing CCM and host parallel task schedulers, \system support out-of-order streaming.
+\headingit{\iscaRev{OoO} Streaming} To interface with existing CCM and host parallel task schedulers, \system support \iscaRev{OoO} streaming.
 This isolates the two different schedulers without the need to synchronize target tasks for pipelining.

 \cred{Assume a simple scenario in which the CCM scheduler produces results in the order of data offsets 2, 0, and 1.
 In this case, the result order \{2, 0, 1\} does not match the physical ring-buffer slot order \{0, 1, 2\}.
 To ensure that the host processing unit retrieves the correct payload, each metadata record therefore stores the \textit{corresponding payload slot ID} separately.} \cred{Now suppose the local polling routine fetches all pending metadata and places them into the ready pool.
 The host scheduler may then choose to process the task associated with data offset 0 first, even though the earliest produced result was at offset 2.
 To support such situations, the payload ring buffer operates in a \textit{gap-aware} manner, allowing non-contiguous data consumption.